Targeted Impacts

 While the Fedoruk Centre encourages the people of Saskatchewan to be involved in any aspect of nuclear research, development and training that they might choose, we believe it is helpful to aim for impacts in one of three main themes:

-1. Understanding the practical and social aspects of nuclear energy, to inform decision-making towards a clean, sustainable future
+1. Environmental and social impacts of nuclear power, enabling knowledge generation to inform licensing and other decisions necessary for a clean, sustainable future

-Saskatchewan is considering the deployment of Small Nuclear Reactors (SMRs) to help eliminate the burning of fossil fuels, coal, oil and gas for a cleaner future of electricity production.
-The Fedoruk Centre funds research to build a community of people in Saskatchewan who can apply their disciplines (geology, water, engineering, community engagements, public perceptions, workforce availability, electrical grid management, etc.) to consider how to place SMRs for maximum effectiveness and minimal risk.
+Saskatchewan is considering the deployment of nuclear technologies, including small modular reactors (SMRs), to help eliminate the burning of fossil fuels, coal, oil and gas for a cleaner future of electricity production.
+The Fedoruk Centre funds research to build a community of people in Saskatchewan who can apply their disciplines (geology, water, engineering, community engagements, public perceptions, workforce availability, electrical grid management, etc.) to plan the deployment of SMRs for maximum effectiveness and minimal risk.

-2. Material sciences, through neutron-beam and other nuclear methods, to improve energy, health and transportation
+2. Material sciences, enabling knowledge generation with neutron-beam and other nuclear methods to support the deployment of nuclear power technologies, safety, manufacturing competitiveness and transportation

-Our cyclotron, isotope products, workstations and staff at the Facility are key resources for scientists to learn about life processes in plants, animals and humans, or to test new imaging probes or therapies through pre-clinical trials, all the way to commercialization and applications in health care.
+The Saskatchewan Cyclotron Facility, with isotope products, workstations and expert staff, is a key resource for industrial or academic researchers to learn about life processes in plants, animals and humans, or to develop new imaging probes or therapies in pre-clinical trials, all the way to commercialization and applications in health care.